 Bortezomib is given in frequent intravenous doses and can cause significant neuropathic toxicities.[6,7,8] Bortezomib is preferred in the setting of renal impairment.

 Lenalidomide is given orally and can cause an increased risk for deep venous thrombosis (DVT), requiring additional prophylactic medication.[5,10]

-Patients with standard-risk disease, as defined in the Stage Information section of this summary, might receive induction therapy alone, followed by careful observation after best response.
+Patients with standard-risk disease, as defined in the Stage Information About Plasma Cell Neoplasms section of this summary, might receive induction therapy alone, followed by careful observation after best response.

-Patients with high-risk disease might receive induction therapy until best response, followed by consolidation therapy with allogeneic or autologous stem cell transplantation.
+Patients with high-risk disease might receive induction therapy until best response, followed by consolidation therapy with allogeneic or ASCT.